TheCymaera/minecraft-spider/README.md

 # Spider
 ## Known issues in Version 1
 - I used a hard-coded world id.
 The plugin expects a world folder named `world` and crashes if it is not present.
+This is fixed in the Version 2 Beta.

 ## Installation
 1. Download the JAR from the [releases page](https://github.com/TheCymaera/minecraft-spider/releases/).